 This six-week workshop, led by Quincy Scott Jones, will explore feelings and emotions like frustration, curiosity, grievance, nostalgia, liberation, remembrance, and more.
-Via haiku, imagery, Ars Poetica, and other stylistic techniques, this workshop will remind students why they return to the page.
-The workshop costs about $395, and classes will be held via Zoom.
-More information can be found over on Catapult’s homepage.
+This workshop will remind students why they return to the page via haiku, imagery, Ars Poetica, and other stylistic techniques.
+The workshop costs $395, and classes will be held via Zoom.

 Best for Young Poets : The Loft

 In the age of online learning and screen fatigue, it might be difficult to get teens excited about writing, but The Loft’s poetry classes for young writers are a timely and meaningful way to inspire and empower the voices of young writers.

-All Loft classes are being taught online until at least Sept.
-1, 2021.
+All Loft classes are being taught online until further notice.

 Best for Gifting : MasterClass

-If you’re ready to take your craft to the next level, consider signing up for former U.S. Poet Laurate Billy Collins’ MasterClass on Reading and Writing Poetry.
+If you’re ready to take your craft to the next level, consider signing up for former U.S. Poet Laureate Billy Collins’ MasterClass on Reading and Writing Poetry.